-History of the Mirador de Quetzales
+History of Mirador de Quetzales

 This story beguins in 1948, when Eddy Serrano married Leonor Obando in Cartago, where they lived together for a few years.
-By 1950, tired of being a field worker, Don Eddy decided to adventure up into the highlands of Cerro de la Muerte, aiming to get a piece of land and working by and for himself.
+By 1950, tired of being a field worker, Don Eddy decided to venture up into the highlands of Cerro de la Muerte, aiming to get a piece of land and working by and for himself.
 He instantly got hooked by the beauty of this place and decided to go for it!

 3 years later, the couple moved definetely to the farm in the mountain; however, Don Eddy struggled and had to keep working for other farmers to subsist with his wife and 3 children, as he had no money to clear the land and to produce his own income for a while.
 In fact, he was bareley producing enough to feed the family, to the point of -several times, several days- not even having enough to buy food!

 These days he couldn´t find a job, he started to work hard in his own land, planting grass -for future-hopped cows- and blackberries with the firm ideal of being his own boss sometime soon.

 While clearing the land for planting, Don Eddy was selling wood, charcoal and fence posts in order of being able to buy food for the family and investing a bit in his property.

 Within 22 years together, the couple had 15 kids, the last one being born in 1970.
 By 1990, 7 of their children had died due to deseases that nowadays are easy to threat and several others had married and left with their families.
 However, those staying in the highlands with their parents and their own families, started to bring numbers back up and money wasn’t enough… again.